Seth Brundle

-Dr. Seth Brundle, also known as Brundlefly, is a fictional character and the anti-villain protagonist turned main antagonist in David Cronenberg's 1986 remake of The Fly.
+Dr. Seth Brundle, also known as Brundlefly, is a fictional character and the tragic hero in David Cronenberg's 1986 remake of The Fly.
 He is played by Jeff Goldblum.
-Brundle was the third of Goldblum's "nerdy scientist" roles (a character type he played previously in The Adventures of Buckaroo Banzai Across the 8th Dimension and Invasion of the Body Snatchers, and later played in The Race for the Double Helix, Jurassic Park, Independence Day, The Lost World: Jurassic Park and Jurassic World Dominion), and is one of his most famous roles to date.
+Brundle was the third of Goldblum's "nerdy scientist" roles and is one of his most famous roles to date.

 The character of Brundle was played by Daniel Okulitch in Howard Shore's 2008 opera The Fly in its premiere at the Théâtre du Châtelet in Paris.